 In the world of custom living room furniture, what’s the most custom you can get?
 Two words: sectional sofas.
 With numerous layout options, these multi-piece sectionals can divide open plans into separate areas, shift and move to accommodate parties or style makeovers, and they are equally at-home in big and small spaces alike with the options of large sectionals or corner sectionals.
 Hang tight while we go in-depth and tell you everything you never knew about the granddaddy sofa of them all.

 First things first: A little vocab.
-What in blue blazes do we mean by right-arm-facing (RAF) and left-arm-facing (LAF)?
-If you’ve never heard of this, stay with me — the terminology will come in handy (no pun intended) in a minute.
-In a nutshell, these terms simply refer to where your armrests are.
-When looking head-on at the couch from the front — “facing” it — the arm will either be on the right (RAF) or left (LAF).
+What in blue blazes do we mean by right-arm-facing (RAF) and left-arm-facing (LAF) chaise lounges?
+These terms will come in handy (no pun intended) when deciding on the type of sectional arrangement best for your space.
+First of all, a chaise, sometimes sold on its own, is the long portion of a sectional couch meant for lounging, hence the nickname chaise sofa.
+A right or left-facing chaise simply refers to which side of the lounge your armrests are on.
+When looking head-on from the front at the chaise — “facing” it — the arm will either be on the right (right-facing) or left (left-facing).

 So there you have it.
-Now that you’ve got a bespoke anchor piece tailored to the needs of your space, don’t be afraid to mix it up and build the room of your dreams around it.
-Never underestimate the value of a few good accent pillows, a contrasting chair and some nifty surfaces nearby.
+Whether you are looking for mid-century modern, traditional or transitional style, sectionals come in every shape and size and can be tailored to the needs of your space.
+Don’t be afraid to mix it up and build the room of your dreams around your seating area.
+Never underestimate the value of a few plush throw pillows, a storage ottoman, a contrasting accent chair and some nifty wall art nearby.
 Go for patterns and colors that pop and avoid getting too matchy-matchy.
-Live a little and get sectional!